-Emma Niskasaari, who works as a consultant in the Digital Transformation business unit, began her career at NHG in 2021.
-Before this, she had worked within the social and healthcare sector as a physiotherapist, then realized her true passion lay in developing the healthcare industry and began working for a joint municipal authority where she developed digital services.
-This was the first time she had the chance to work with digitalization of social and healthcare – and she was sold on it!
-Emma next decided to apply for a specialist role in digital services within occupational healthcare and to deepen her knowledge through a master’s degree in health administration.
+Emma Niskasaari started her journey at NHG in 2021 and now works as a consultant in the Digital Transformations business unit.
+Before joining NHG to develop the sector she is passionate about, she was working within social and healthcare as a physiotherapist.
+During her early years, she soon realised her true passion lies within developing the healthcare industry for better.
+She soon began working for a joint municipal authority where she got the chance to develop digital services.
+She was sold – Emma then decided to move further and apply for a specialist role in digital services within occupational healthcare and deepen her knowledge through a master’s degree in health administration.

-Emma first came across NHG during her studies via different publications and surveys that the company had produced.
-In particular, she became interested in the theme of value-based healthcare that NHG was advocating for.
-As she became more familiar with NHG’s work, Emma became interested in consulting, and in particular from the perspective of a professional service firm regarding issues that she had already worked on from the service provider’s side.
-She eventually applied to NHG through an open application and started her career as an analyst in early 2021.
+Emma’s studies got her acquainted with NHG through different publications and surveys the company had produced.
+She became particularly interested in value-based healthcare that NHG was advocating for, and wanted to find out more about the company.
+After some research, Emma got interested in consulting and wanted to learn more about professional service firm’s perspective on issues she had already worked with on the service provider’s side.
+She decided to apply to NHG through an open application, and soon began her career as an analyst in early 2021.

-Emma also values working closely with colleagues who have such a deep knowledge of the field: “We have a tremendous amount of knowledge within the company, and I find that I always learn a lot from each colleague and project.
-It’s also a relief to know that you can always get help regardless of the subject, as there are experts in every field and everyone is genuinely willing to help and support each other.”
-Emma points out that the culture of supporting and helping each other applies to everyone – whether you’re more experienced or at the beginning of your career.
+Emma adds, that it’s great to work with colleagues who possess such a deep knowledge of the field: “We have a tremendous amount of knowledge within the company, and I find that I always learn a lot from each colleague and project.
+It’s also a relief to know that you can always find help regardless of the subject, whether you are a more experienced professional or at the beginning of your career.”